DINA-Web/dina-collections-data-model/dictionary/readme.md

 * `source_datatype`
   * Applies to: columns
   * Optional without `key` value "FK"

+* `term_reference` - Reference to a "DINA collections term" that this element corresponds to.
+  * Applies to: tables, columns
+  * Optional

 * `comments` - Comments about the data element.
   * Applies to: tables, columns